 Dr. Idzerda can be reached at 406-994-7838 or at firstname.lastname@example.org.

+Nicholas Stadie is an assistant professor in the Chemistry and Biochemistry Department.
 The Stadie group explores new synthesis routes toward structurally and chemically tunable carbon-based materials with a chief interest in their application for energy storage.
-We have interests in both electrochemical energy storage (e.g., porous carbon-based batteries) and gas storage (e.g., in adsorbed phases of hydrogen or methane under high pressures), as well as gas separations and catalysis.
-Contributing fundamental insights into gas adsorption phenomena at the solid interface is also a goal of our work, using simple thermodynamics and statistical mechanics models.
+The group’s interests are in both electrochemical energy storage (e.g., porous carbon-based batteries) and gas storage (e.g., in adsorbed phases of hydrogen or methane under high pressures), as well as gas separations and catalysis.
+Contributing fundamental insights into gas adsorption phenomena at the solid interface is also a goal of the group’s work, using simple thermodynamics and statistical mechanics models.

-Our group develops and utilizes optical methods to study chemical structure, organization and reactivity at surfaces.
-While the systems studied are diverse and far ranging, our goal is always the same: we work hard to understand how asymmetric forces found at surfaces alter interfacial chemistry from bulk material limits.
-Projects currently underway fall into two general categories: 1) solvation at liquid surfaces and 2) high temperature surface chemistry in electrochemical devices.
+Robert Walker is a professor in the Materials Science Department.
+He is also the Materials Science Program Director.
+His group develops and utilizes optical methods to study chemical structure, organization, and reactivity at surfaces.
+While the systems studied are diverse and far ranging, their goal is always the same: work hard to understand how asymmetric forces found at surfaces alter interfacial chemistry from bulk material limits.
+Projects currently underway fall into two general categories: (1) solvation at liquid surfaces and (2) high temperature surface chemistry in electrochemical devices.